gozo1234/THREE.TextTexture/README.md

 `.lineSpacing = 0.15`

-The vertical distance between the lines of text.
+The vertical distance between the lines of the text.
 The pixels are calculated relative to the font size.

 ---

 `.padding = 0.25`

-The space around the text.
+The space around the content.
 The pixels are calculated relative to the font size.

 ## see also